EricChen521/Free_solvation_Energy_Cal/README.md

 ```
 The dG value will be shown at the last line of the generated dvdl.dat file.

-*This tutorial is adapted from the Thomas Steinbrecher's free energy calculation tutorial at http://ambermd.org/tutorials/advanced/tutorial9/
+*We thanks Thomas Steinbrecher's free energy calculation tutorial at http://ambermd.org/tutorials/advanced/tutorial9/.
+The script and template files in this tutorial were adpated from his work.